raptisj/johnraptis.dev/content/blog/using-redux-with-classes-and-hooks/index.md

 ---
 title: Using Redux with Classes and Hooks
 date: 2019-10-15
 description: The state managment tool that people love to hate
 template: post
 ---

-In this article we are going to see the how to use Redux.
+In this article we are going to see how to use Redux.
 The state management tool people love to hate.
 I personally like it.

 ##Prerequisites